nathan-contino/nathan-contino.github.io/_posts/blog/2022-06-26-southern-vermont-tour.markdown

 ![close up lilies](/../_images/june_26_vt/37_close_up_lilies.jpg)
 *close up lilies*

-After grafton, we continued down the road to a snacking spot by the river, and eventually came to a crossroads: we could either take a cool dirt road detour up a very large hill, or stay on the (not very busy) main road and check out a farm stand that sells locally made ice cream.
+After Grafton, we continued down the road to a snacking spot by the river, and eventually came to a crossroads: we could either take a cool dirt road detour up a very large hill, or stay on the (not very busy) main road and check out a farm stand that sells locally made ice cream.
 I'm sure